Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Experiments

 \section{Experiments}

 In this section, we adopt the DeepMIMO dataset \cite{alkhateeb2019deepmimo} to evaluate the effectiveness of the proposed MDFCE.
 First, we describe the experimental settings in detail.
-Then, we compare the MDFCE with the conventional pilot-based least squares (LS) channel estimation method \cite{504981} to verify the superiority of cross-band channel extrapolation over conventional pilot-based channel estimation.
-Finally, we demonstrate the performance gains via spatio–temporal–frequency feature fusion through ablation experiments, and show the improvements in computational efficiency enabled by the MoE architecture through comparisons with a Transformer-based network (TBN) \cite{10024904}.
+Then, we compare the MDFCE with the conventional pilot-based LS channel estimation method \cite{504981} to verify the superiority of cross-band channel extrapolation over traditional pilot-based channel estimation.
+Finally, ablation experiments demonstrate the performance gains brought by spatial-delay-frequency domain feature fusion.
+Comparisons with the TBN \cite{10024904} further highlight the advantages of the MoE architecture in both extrapolation performance and computational efficiency.
+In addition, comparisons with the latest MCBAM \cite{li2024physicsenabled}, which leverages sub-6 GHz CSI together with partial mmWave pilots for mmWave channel extrapolation, further verify the superiority of the proposed MDFCE.